skx/deployr/README.md

-The `IfChanged` primitive will regard a previous copy operation as having resulted in a change if any single file changes during the run of a copy operation that invovles a glob.
+The `IfChanged` primitive will regard a previous copy operation as having resulted in a change if any single file changes during the run of a copy operation that involves a glob.

 ## Variables